MCUdude/MicroCore/README.md

 # MicroCore
 A lightweight and heavily optimized Arduino core for the ATtiny13, ATtiny13A and ATtiny13V.
-This core requires at least Arduino IDE v1.6, where v1.6.5+ is recommended. <br/> This core is a heavily modified fork of the [at13 repository](https://github.com/bartgee/at13), which is again based on Smeezekitty's [core13](https://sourceforge.net/projects/ard-core13/).
+This core requires at least Arduino IDE v1.6, where v1.6.11 or newer is recommended and required if you want to enable [LTO](#gcc-flags). <br/> This core is a heavily modified fork of the [at13 repository](https://github.com/bartgee/at13), which is again based on Smeezekitty's [core13](https://sourceforge.net/projects/ard-core13/).
 A lot of work have been put into this fork to make it up to date with todays requirements.
 If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to check out the [example files](https://github.com/MCUdude/MicroCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).